clockworksspheres/wNp/src/docs/osNotes/windowsNotes/setUpForBuilding.md

 ## Set up Chocolatey to run as a User

-AI generated instructions for setting Chocolatey up - - [[chocolateyAsUser]]
+AI generated instructions for setting Chocolatey up to be used in a user environment - - [[chocolateyAsUser]]

 This will be tested and modified as necessary once there is time for someone to go through the document.